Sadhana1990/SadhanaKakde/README.md

 Welcome to My Account.
 Hope you all are having fun on GitHup.

-# let's create someting snew and spacial today.
+# let's create someting new and spacial today.

 ### Happy codding everyone!!!